ShakhovaP/kb-chat/README.md

 The application provides an endpoint to enrich the chatbot's knowledge base by uploading documents.​

 #### Uploading Documents
+1. Get URL to your document
+You need a public URL pointing to the document you want to upload.
+You can obtain this URL in one of the following ways:

+**Option 1**: Upload your file to Azure Blob Storage and generate a public (or shared access) link to the uploaded file.

+**Option 2**: Use a URL from another accessible source, such as a YouTube video link, a publicly shared Google Drive or Dropbox file, or a direct link to a document hosted on a website.

-1. Access the Swagger UI
+2. Access the Swagger UI
 Navigate to http://localhost:8000/docs to access the Swagger UI.

-2. Locate the /kb-upload Endpoint
+3. Locate the /kb-upload Endpoint
 In the Swagger UI, find the POST /kb-upload endpoint.

-3. Upload a Document
+4. Upload a Document
 Click on the endpoint to expand it, then click "Try it out".
 Use the file upload field to select and upload your document and url field to provide the corresponding URL to your file.
 Supported formats may include, .pdf, .pptx, .mp4 etc.

-4. Submit the Request
+5. Submit the Request
 Click "Execute" to send the request.
 The document will be processed and added to the knowledge base.

 ## 🧰 Services Overview